chandra26-ctrl/Phonon_caustics/README.md

 # Silicon Wafer Phonon Caustics with G4CMP

-This repo is a modified version of the phonon caustic G4CMP example.
+This repository is a modified version of the G4CMP phonon-caustics example.

 This project uses Geant4 and G4CMP to simulate ballistic phonon propagation through a silicon wafer.
-Phonons are emitted from a point source, transported through the crystal lattice, and recorded when they reach an aluminum sensor on the wafer surface.
+Phonons are transported through the crystal lattice and recorded when they reach an aluminum sensor on the wafer surface.
+The original point-source example has been extended to use a finite circular source and to study how changing the wafer thickness affects the observed caustic patterns.

+## Changes Made

+- Replaced the original point source with a circular plane source of radius `0.1 mm`.
+- Moved the source to the lower face of the wafer and directed phonons toward the detector.
+- Varied the wafer thickness to study its effect on the caustic pattern; the current geometry uses a `100 µm` wafer instead of the original `525 µm` wafer.
+- Preserved result plots from the point-source, circular-source, and varying-thickness studies for comparison.
+- Kept separate plots for transverse-slow, transverse-fast, and longitudinal phonons.

 ## Simulation Geometry

 ![Visualization of the silicon wafer and aluminum sensor](images/Si_wafer.png)

 The simulated geometry consists of:

 - A circular silicon wafer (white) with a primary flat
 - Wafer radius: `50 mm`
-- Wafer thickness: `525 µm`
+- Wafer thickness: `100 µm` in the current configuration
 - Primary-flat length: `32.5 mm`
 - Silicon crystal orientation: `(100)` with a `45°` rotation
-- A aluminum phonon sensor (blue) covering the upper wafer surface
+- An aluminum phonon sensor (blue) covering the upper wafer surface

 The sensor has approximately the same footprint as the silicon wafer and is positioned directly above its top surface.